-The Yosemite and Sequoia Field Stations host artists, writers, working groups, conferences, and retreats related to the Sierra Nevada.
+The Yosemite and Sequoia Field Stations host artists, writers, working groups, conferences, and retreats related to the stewardship of the Sierra Nevada.

 Some past and present work: